Shamanic Healing – Return of the Soul

 The cure of the part should not be attempted without treatment of the whole.
 No attempt should be made to cure the body without the soul.
 Let no one persuade you to cure the head until he has first given you his soul to be cured.
 For this is the great error of our day, that physicians first separate the heart of our soul and the soul of our body. – Plato

-When trauma occurs a part of the soul may move away to avoid to fully experience the pain.
-This is a soul protection mechanism that is called ‘soul loss’.
-In shamanic traditions, one acknowledges that there are times when a part of the soul separates and that the failure to return these parts of the soul can cause major problems.
-It is then necessary for the shaman to search the shamanic worlds to find this lost soul part and to breathe it back into the person.
+When trauma occurs, a part of the soul may move away to avoid fully experiencing the pain.
+This is a soul’s protection mechanism that is called ‘soul loss’.
+In shamanic traditions, one acknowledges that there are times when a part of the soul separates and that the failure to return these parts of the soul can cause significant problems.
+It is then necessary for the shaman to search the shamanic worlds to find this lost soul part and breathe it back into the person.
 This process is called Soul Retrieval.

 We all know the mechanism of soul loss.
-In the case of a serious accident, for example, it often happens that the person involved testifies that he saw the accident from a distance as if he were not present in the body.
+In the case of a serious accident, for example, the person involved often testifies that he saw the accident from a distance as if he were not present in the body.
 It is also possible that someone falls and can no longer remember how this happened.

 But soul loss can also occur during strong emotional events.
-When a loved one dies, close friends or relatives sometimes experience moments of absence.
+For example, when a loved one dies, close friends or relatives sometimes experience moments of absence.
 Or someone experiences divorce and is absent for a long time, ‘not entirely him- or herself’.

 This protection mechanism ensures that the consciousness is not directly exposed to major pain or trauma.
 It is inherent to being human and ensures that the health of the soul and psyche is preserved as well as possible by withdrawing into the other world in moments of extreme stress.
 In many cases, these parts of the soul, these parts of ourselves, will return spontaneously when the circumstances are safe again.
 This spontaneous Soul Retrieval also often occurs when people perform inner healing work and reconnect with life force and deeper, soul-infused, inner motivations.

 However, the problem arises when this part of the psyche or soul does not return spontaneously and continues to seek refuge in the other world.
-You then feel that you are no longer yourself as if a part of you has been lost: no longer part of you, no longer integrated.
+As a result, you feel that you are no longer yourself as if a part of you has been lost: no longer part of you, no longer integrated.
 In psychology, this splitting of the soul is called ‘dissociation’.